 With the Dummy's Left Hand and Blank Notebook, you can investigate five murder sites.
 Most steps require you to look at a specific point before, and in the final step, open your inventory and investigate the Dummy's Left Hand, and point it to somewhere specific in the environment.
 When you're done it right, it'll vibrate and a sound will play, and a passage will be added to the Blank Notebook.

 We recommend following our True Ending walkthrough video, which also includes the following steps in clearer detail.
 Otherwise, here are the steps in text:

 1. On the ground floor, at the bottom of the stairs there is a fallen bookcase.
 Point the Dummy's Left Hand at the bookcase until it vibrates, giving you the first murder passage in the notebook.

 2. Go up to the attic floor, and after the steps, go round the corner in the corridor and look at the light on the upper right to hear a noise.
+If it doesn't trigger, head downstairs, through the kitchen to the back door and get the Bolt Cutters.
+Use it in the cupboard next to the kitchen and get the VHS Tape, and try again.
 Next, perform the steps in the True Ending above, so you escape the basement with the two items without getting hit by the monster.
 Head back down and the monster will disappear.
 In the monster room, go to the body bag on the stretcher and point the Dummy's Left Hand at it.

 3. Get the Handgun by using the Valve Handle on the pipe in the bathroom just off the molded corridor then flushing the toilet.
 Equip the Handgun, and go to the bottom of the stairs on the ground floor.
 On the wall above the stairs is a picture of someone in a hood - shoot at her with the Handgun to hear a giggle.
 Go into the small room under the stairs and point the hand at the door until it vibrates, adding another passage.